Interacting Brownian motions in infinite dimensions with logarithmic interaction potentials: Introduction

-In a one space dimension, some explicit computations of space-time correlation functions of infinite particle systems related to random matrices have been obtained.
-Indeed, Katori and Tanemura \cite{kt.07} recently studied the thermodynamic limit of the space-time correlation functions related to the Dyson model and Airy process.
-Their limit space-time correlation functions define a stochastic process started from a limited set of initial distributions.
+In one space dimension, some explicit computations of space--time correlation functions of infinite particle systems related to random matrices have been obtained.
+Indeed, Katori and Tanemura \cite{kt07} recently studied the thermodynamic limit of the space--time correlation functions related to the Dyson model and Airy process.
+Their limit space--time correlation functions define a stochastic process starting from a limited set of initial distributions.
 However, the Markov (semi-group) property of the process has not yet been proved.
 They also proved that, if their process is Markovian, the associated Dirichlet form is the same as the one obtained in this paper and their processes coincide with the processes constructed here.
-It is an interesting open problem to prove the Markov property of their processes and the identification of these two processes.
-We also refer to \cite{johansson.03}, \cite{knt.04}, \cite{kt.07-ptrf}, and \cite{p-spohn.02} for stochastic processes of one dimensional infinite particle systems related to random matrices.
+It is an interesting open problem to prove the Markov property of their processes and identify these two processes. \footnote{Recently, the Markov property of the processes in \cite{kt07} has been proved in \cite {kt11}.
+The domains of Dirichlet forms in \cite{kt11} include ones in the present paper, but the identification of these two kinds of Markov processes is still open.}

+We also refer to \cite{johansson03,knt04,kt07-ptrf} and \cite{p-spohn02} for stochastic processes of one-dimensional infinite particle systems related to random matrices.

-As for two dimensional infinite systems with logarithmic interactions, the construction of stochastic processes based on the explicit computation of space-time correlation functions has not been done.
-Techniques useful in one dimension, such as the Karlin-McGregor formula, are no longer valid in two dimensions.
+As for two-dimensional infinite systems with logarithmic interactions, the construction of stochastic processes based on the explicit computation of space--time correlation functions has not been done.
+Techniques useful in one-dimension, such as applying the Karlin--McGregor formula, are no longer valid in two dimensions.

 Let us briefly explain the main idea.
-We introduce the notion of quasi Gibbs measures as a substitution for Gibbs measures.
-These measures satisfy inequality \eqref{:qg2} involving a (finite volume) Hamiltonian.
-Inequality \eqref{:qg2} is sufficient for the closability of the Dirichlet forms and the construction of the diffusions.
+We introduce the notion of quasi-Gibbs measures as a substitution for Gibbs measures.
+These measures satisfy inequality~(\ref{qg2}) involving a~(finite volume) Hamiltonian.
+Inequality (\ref{qg2}) is sufficient for the closability of the Dirichlet forms and the construction of the diffusions.